hubmapconsortium/asct-b-generator/README.md

 McKay et al 1961	McKay, D., Pinkerton, J., Hertig, A. & Danziger, S. (1961).
 The Adult Human Ovary: A Histochemical Study.
 Obstetrics & Gynecology, 18(1), 13-39.
 Reference
 ```

-## Known problems
+## Known problems and limitations

-1. The user needs to know how many levels for the anatomical structures or at least over estimate the number.
+1. The user needs to know how many levels for the anatomical structures or at least an over estimate of the number of levels.
-2. The top level anatomical structure needs to be a single word (e.g. "Tube" instead of "Fellopian tube").
-3. The program doesn't insert a header line in the output file.
+2. The program doesn't insert a header line in the output file.
-3. Need better handling of possible header line in the input file.
-Currently we assume the header line, if present, begins with "name".
-3. Blank spaces trailing a name in the first column of the table cause problems.
-I should strip spaces from the end of each field value.
+3. Biomarkers and references can only be applied to the lowest level of anatomical structures or to cell types.
+We don't currently allow anatomical structures to be assigned biomarkers or references if the anatomical structure has lower level structures or has been assigned cell types.